eBook: Transforming your Bioanalytical Operations

 Additionally, integration with email systems can facilitate the routing and approval process for disposing samples.
 Samples can also be tracked from their storage location, say a freezer, and monitored for freeze-thaw cycles.

-The material receipt component can be used to record and track references standards.
+The material receipt component can be used to record and track referenced standards and critical reagents.
 The component also includes the option to associate a Certificate of Analysis (CoA) that ensures appropriate correction factors and purity values are incorporated during reconstitution or solution preparation steps.

 CoA data can be recorded through the E-WorkBook interface and subsequently utilized in analytical method templates.
 This also includes the option to associate electronic versions of CoA documents, along with information about the biological matrices received by analysts.

 All stock solutions and resulting working stocks used in a specific assay are recorded and traced.
 Furthermore, information relating to reagents (e.g. Control of Substances Hazardous to Health COSHH assessments) can be stored and handling instructions can be communicated to users.
-CoA information relevant to the preparation of a compound stock solution or common reagent (buffers and solvents) can be automatically retrieved from E-WorkBook.
+Reagent recipes are displayed from the method, however, daily preparations are scalable on the fly for current study needs.

 Weights and pH meter measurements are directly retrieved from instruments and electronically monitored for accuracy and compliance.
 These values can then be incorporated within calculations being performed during the preparation steps.
 This direct input of data prevents errors and increases the workflow efficiency.

 E-WorkBook has a number of specific tools for integrating with LIMS that can help streamline and enforce synchronization.
-For instance, E-WorkBook can automatically synchronize with the hierarchy setup (and security model) so that users have a familiar workspace within their electronic study binder.
+For instance, E-WorkBook can automatically synchronize with the hierarchy setup (and security model) so that users have a familiar workspace within their electronic study.

 As data analysis for non-compartmental studies is often done in LIMS, the study result can be imported directly into E-WorkBook.
 In addition, users of E-WorkBook have the option to exchange information with third-party analysis tools and include output results in analysis reports.
 E-WorkBook includes a comprehensive statistical engine as well as extensive graphic capabilities, giving users the option to use this native functionality rather than third-party software, i.e. do the non-compartmental analysis directly in E-WorkBook.